 The CVDRMP’s SRMR identifies a package of technical recommendations for improving land application practices to be implemented in the near term.
 We generally agree with most of the CVDRMP’s SRMR’s recommendations.
-While the following elements are too specific and generally involve too much discretion to be identified as required components of the regulatory framework for nitrogen discharges, we direct the Central Valley Water Board to address the following specific near-term measures in its revised dairy general waste discharge requirements consistent with our discussion of each near-term measure, below.
+While the following elements are too specific and generally involve too much discretion to be identified as required components of the regulatory framework for nitrogen discharges, we direct the Central Valley Water Board to address the following specific near-term measures in either 13267 Orders or its interim revised dairy general waste discharge requirements consistent with our discussion of each near-term measure, below.
 The Central Valley Water Board may, of course, include any additional requirements in the revised dairy general waste discharge requirements as it deems appropriate.

-Measures for More Accurate Whole-Farm Nitrogen Balance Accounting
+Measures for More Accurate Whole-Farm Nitrogen Accounting

-First, measures and tools for collecting data to improve the accuracy of whole-farm nitrogen accounting are required.
+First, measures and tools for collecting data to improve the accuracy of whole-farm nitrogen accounting are required to be developed by the Central Valley Water Board and included in one or more 13267 Orders within one year of the date of this order, and in the revised dairy general waste discharge requirements.
+The Central Valley Water Board has the discretion to tailor appropriate implementation deadlines related to its specified measures and tools.
 These include utilizing the specified sampling protocols for solid manure to estimate the amount applied to fields or exported and installing electronic flow meters for liquid manure application to fields and related operational protocols.
-These measures will improve the quantification of the herd’s excretion rate, aid the partitioning of solid and liquid manure, improve sampling protocols for solid and liquid manure and improve estimates of the nitrogen in the harvest removed from fields.
-These measures are critical for dairies to develop more accurate accounting of the amount of nitrogen they are generating, as well as its fate.
+These measures will aid the development of the whole-farm nitrogen accounting approach which will develop the quantification of the herd’s excretion rate, aid the partitioning of nitrogen in the solid and liquid manure, improve sampling protocols for solid and liquid manure and improve estimates of the nitrogen in the harvest removed from fields.
+While these measures do not directly measure herd nitrogen excretion or crop nitrogen removal, they improve the accuracy of manure quantity and nutrient content data.
+Reasonably accurate measures are critical for dairies to develop more accurate accounting of the amount of nitrogen they are generating, as well as its fate.
+While there may be some overlap between the development of these measures and tools for the whole-farm nitrogen accounting approach and requirements in Section III.A.5.f for improving the nitrogen applied and nitrogen removed measurements and reporting approach, we view the two approaches as important data-driven methodologies that, at least for now, should complement each other in helping to ensure that the Nitrogen Discharge Limit is ultimately achieved.

 Continue Using the CVDRMP’s Representative Well Monitoring Program